cognimbus/nimbus.docs/docs/source/settings.rst

 Settings
 ========

-By now you saw how easy it is to view different robot streams and send different remote actions from anywhere in the world.
-Now, it is time to delve into more details as we explore the settings tab.
+Specific robot settings are found in the robot page under the settings tab

 General Settings
 ----------------